 Certain appliances, like oven or furnaces, can raise the temperature around your ice machine and cause heat problems as well.
 Most restaurant floorplans designate areas for each appliance – the only problem is most floorplans don’t account for cumulative heat.
 The room may be “room temperature” on paper, but that’s before you start installing heat-generating appliances, set up equipment that takes up space, and introduce hard-working employees.
 These factors will significantly raise the room temperature and cause your ice maker to work harder in the process.

 Whether it’s a hot room caused by a particularly warm summer or heat-generating appliances raising the heat, a good temperature control system is your best way to keep your ice maker cool.
 Remember, ideally you want to keep your ice maker’s environment around 70 degrees, and an AC unit is the best way to do this.

 A lot of factors can cause your ice maker to run hot but making the right decisions can keep your unit cool throughout the year.
 Remember, make sure to install your ice maker in a room with plenty of ventilation and temperature control.
 Also, keep it far away from any heat-generating appliances.

-If you’re looking for a commercial ice machine for sale or an ice machine lease, we are here to help you with the equipment and installation!b We only sell or lease the best Manitowoc and Hoshizaki ice machines to you and our experienced staff will find the right place to install it, so you never have to worry about overheating.
+If you’re looking for a commercial ice machine for sale or an ice machine lease, we are here to help you with the equipment and installation!
+Whether you are looking for a Hoshizaki ice machine or a Manitowoc ice maker, we only sell or lease the best ice machines.
+Our team of Ice Machine Experts will help you choose the right type of ice machine, deliver and install it, and also provide ongoing service and maintenance on it.

 Give us a call at (773) 975-2005 for a quote today!